-A potentially historic visit to Israel by a senior member of the British royal family scheduled for later this year has reportedly been canceled by the country’s Foreign Office over fears it would anger the UK’s Arab allies.
+A historic planned visit to Israel by Prince Charles reportedly scheduled for later this year has been canceled by the British Foreign Office out of fears an official visit would anger the UK’s Arab allies, the UK tabloid The Sun reports.

-Though never officially confirmed by London or Jerusalem, a senior British Jewish community leader told The Times of Israel last November that plans were underway for a member of the royal family to visit Israel in the first-ever official visit.
+Though never officially confirmed by London or Jerusalem, a senior British Jewish community leader told The Times of Israel last November that plans were underway for a representative of the Crown to visit Israel in the first-ever official visit by a member of the royal family.

-But according to The Sun, the Royal Visits Committee, the branch of the Foreign Office that coordinates trips on behalf of the royal family, nixed the visit in an apparent effort to “to avoid upsetting Arab nations in the region who regularly host UK Royals.”
+In March, President Reuven Rivlin publicly extended an invitation to the prince to visit during the centennial year since the 1917 signing of the Balfour Declaration during a meeting with UK Foreign Secretary Boris Johnson.
+But according to The Sun, the Royal Visits Committee, the branch of the Foreign Office that coordinates trips on behalf of the Royals, nixed the visit in an apparent effort to “to avoid upsetting Arab nations in the region who regularly host UK Royals.”

 The report said Rivlin’s invitation never reached the office of Prince Charles.